 |

-To have the ability of abstract thinking
+Ability of abstract thinking

 |